Prosfilaes/Permutation-Cycling/readme.txt

 on 16 threads for a week, with no results.
 I suspect an algorithm with a better big O will be needed to produce a result.
 (I suspect an O(n) algorithm may be possible.)

-This file and program is under the CC-O.